Elevators, Escalators, and Moving Walkways Information

 Elevators, escalators, and moving walkways are used to raise or move people or goods from one location to another within a building.
-Elevators are transport devices that are used to lift people and good vertically, from one floor to another.
-Wheelchair access laws, elevators are often legal requirements in multi-story buildings.
-Elevators are platforms, which are pulled or pushed by mechanical means.
-Most often, elevators are enclosed in a cab mounted on the platform, which is moved in throughout an enclosed shaft.
+Elevators are transport devices that are used to lift people and goods vertically up and down, from one floor to another.
+Because of handicap air access laws, elevators are often legally required in multi-story buildings.
+Elevators are platforms that are pulled or pushed by mechanical means.
+Most often, elevators are enclosed in a cab mounted on a platform that travels in an enclosed shaft.
 There is more than one type of elevator; traction elevators and hydraulic elevators are two examples.
-Elevators open in a few different ways.
-Most often, two sliding panels meet in the middle to close the door; the panels separate and move to both sides when opening.
+Elevators can open in a few different ways, but most often two sliding panels meet in the middle to close the door.